aryopg/PaperSummary/Recurrent Highway Networks/Recurrent Highway Networks.md

 - The gates in RHN layers provide a more versatile setup for dynamically remembering, forgetting and transforming information compared to standard RNNs.
 - Highly non-linear gating functions can facilitate learning through rapid and precise regulation of the network dynamics.
-- Depth is a widely used method to add expressive power to functions, this paper extends RHN layers to L > 1 using Highway layers in favor of simplicity and ease of training.
+- Depth is a widely used method to add expressive power to functions, this paper extends RHN layers to $L > 1$ using Highway layers in favor of simplicity and ease of training.
 - The analysis of the RHN layer’s flexibility in controlling its spectrum furthers our theoretical understanding of LSTM and Highway networks and their variants.

 ### Experiments

 Reading the paper is better, but the takeaway of the implementation is:

-- Carry gate was coupled to the transform gate by setting `C(·) = 1n − T(·)`.
+- Carry gate was coupled to the transform gate by setting $C(·) = 1n − T(·)$.
 Similar to the suggestion from Highway Network and similar to GRU
 - Bias the transform gates towards being closed at the start of training
 - Variational dropout (RHNs that use this reffered as Variational RHNs) == `recurrent_dropout` in keras
 - SGD optimizer